SQLitis/monsters/README.rst

 Baboons can carry up to a hundred pounds, three hundred pounds if they accept moving slower.
 Baboons have a +10 Climb modifier and can always take 10, so it can climb An uneven surface with some narrow handholds and footholds, such as a typical wall in a dungeon or ruins, but cannot climb a DC25 wall such as a natural rock wall or a brick wall.
-Baboon Rock in Tanzania, Africa https://www.youtube.com/watch?v=42Px9N7jV7w&t=33s
+Baboon Rock in Tanzania, Africa https://www.youtube.com/watch?v=42Px9N7jV7w&t=33s (A phynxkin has only Climb +8, having allocated skill points to Hide and Move Silently?
+Something's wrong there, a phynxkin's Str 14 ought to be enough for Climb +10 on its own with no skill ranks.)

 Burrowing is of questionable usefulness.
 A creature with a burrow speed can tunnel through dirt, but not through rock unless the descriptive text says otherwise.
 Most burrowing creatures do not leave behind tunnels other creatures can use.